apostrophecms/starter-kit-astro-apollo-pro/README.md

 3. Populates template content with data from the CMS
 4. Renders widgets using templates from the `widgets` folder

-Each template corresponds to a registered ApostropheCMS page or piece-page type.
+Each page template corresponds to a registered ApostropheCMS page or piece-page type.
 Content is populated by data from the CMS backend and inserted into slots in the main `[...slug].astro` file.
+Widget data is handled through the mapped templates and added to page templates using the `AposArea` helper component.

+Read more in the [`apostrophe-astro` documentation](https://github.com/apostrophecms/apostrophe-astro)  or in the [Apollo tutorial series](https://docs.apostrophecms.org/tutorials/astro/apostrophecms-and-astro.html).

 ### Widget Flexibility